zacharyrodwatkins/CrossIDE/README.md

 wine CrossIDE.exe
 ```

 The thing is that the built in options for build and flash won't work.
+You may as well use whatever text editor you like.
 To compile or flash the FPGA you can use the functions in cross_ide.sh.

 ```